csula/cs4660-fall-2016/notes/homeworks/homework2.md

 **Example**

-Assume I give a test on BFS and DFS from node 1 to 8, they (BFS and DFS) will generate different result due to the nature of the implementation (one goes by depth and one goes by level).
+Assume I give a test on the search strategies from node 1 to 8, they (BFS and DFS) will generate different result due to the nature of the implementation (one goes by depth and one goes by level).

 ```java
 graph.search(BFS(), new Node(1), new Node(8));